PBA, in conjunction with Basketball WA offers both informal and formal forms of basketball coach education and training.

 - Formal education involves participating in an accredited program, which generally results in state, national, or international recognition of skills and competencies.

-Below is a quick summary of each of the formal coaching qualifications available to Australian basketball coaches along with an estimate of when PBA will next offer that course to its coaches.
+Below is a quick summary of each of the formal coaching qualifications available to Australian basketball coaches along with an estimate of when the next course is on.

 Formerly known as ‘Level 0 Coach’.